tenstorrent/tt-umd/README.md

 ## Test

-Run this target to build library, and gtest suite:
+Run this target to build library, and gtest suite.

 ```
 make test